FIRST EDITION: OCTOBER 2025

 - Analysis of the cultural and sensory impact of fermented foods.

-The Master’s Degree in Food Fermentation is delivered through the learning by doing methodology, based on practice, experimentation, and collaborative learning.
-This approach allows you to acquire fundamental competencies and progress towards specialized applications.
-The curriculum is structured in progressive phases, integrating theoretical classes with practical activities and real-world projects.
+The Master’s Degree in Food Fermentation is delivered through the learning-by-doing methodology, which is based on practice, experimentation, and collaborative learning.
+This approach ensures that you acquire essential competencies in fermentation science and biotechnology while applying them progressively in real-world scenarios.
+The program follows a structured, progressive learning approach, combining theoretical instruction with applied activities and real-world projects.

 Key Learning Experiences: